nans/Magestudy/README.md

 Shows how create Unit test in Magento 2

 ### Customjs
-Shows how use requirejs in Magento 2
+Shows how use RequireJS and Knockout.js in Magento 2

 ### Crud
 Shows how create CRUD in Magento 2: